-All of the following types of information are considered "personal," and therefore lying about them could result in a visa being denied:
+All of the following types of information are considered "personal," and therefore lying about them could result in a U.S. visa being denied:

-All visa applicants are asked if they have ever been refused a visa in the past.
-If failing to mention a past refusal is the reason your current application was denied, what you likely didn't realize is that information pertaining to previous visa refusals was already documented and available to the officer processing your application.
+All visa applicants are asked if they have ever been refused a U.S. visa in the past.
+If failing to mention a past refusal is a reason your current application got denied, what you likely didn't realize is that information pertaining to previous visa refusals was already documented and available to the U.S. government officer processing your application.

-If failing to mention a crime is why your visa was denied, you probably feared that your criminal history would result in visa denial -- as is indeed possible.
+If failing to mention a crime is why your visa was denied, you probably feared that your criminal history would result in visa denial; as is indeed possible, because many crimes are considered a ground of inadmissibility.
 But if you also provided false information pertaining to an arrest or conviction, you now actually have two separate problems to deal with.

-If providing false information on your application was an intentional attempt to hide a particular fact, then you'll need to realize that immigration laws treat false information on a visa application very seriously -- and possibly as a crime of moral turpitude.
-In order to get another visa to the U.S., you will need to convince the U.S. government to forgive or overlook the past misrepresentation, by requesting a waiver of inadmissibility.
+If providing false information on your visa application was an intentional attempt to hide a particular fact, then you'll need to realize that immigration laws treat false information on a visa application very seriously—and possibly as a crime of moral turpitude.
+In order to get any sort of visa to the U.S. in the future, you will need to convince the U.S. government to forgive or overlook the past misrepresentation, by requesting a waiver of inadmissibility.

 The consular officer will report to the Department of Homeland Security (DHS) with a recommendation as to whether or not to grant the waiver.
 If the consular officer does not completely feel you deserve a waiver for your misrepresentation, and makes an unfavorable recommendation to the DHS, your application will likely be denied again.